alcideschaux/JHUDSS_ML/README.md

-# Determination of class activity of quantified self measurements using a machine learning approach
+# Determination of class activity by using quantified self measurements -- A machine learning approach